ipo-exe/plans2/README.md

 The general backend tasks of Plans2 is handled by the `plans2.py` module.
 It performs the silent routines of input, output and process execution.

 ### `dp.py`
-This module holds the  Dynammic Programming (DP) optimisation algorithm of Plans2
+This module holds the  Dynammic Programming (DP) optimisation algorithm of Plans2.
+It also have the simulation costs models.

 ### `scenarios.py`
-text
+This module is responsible for projecting the observed datasets into the future.

 ### `hydrology.py`
-text
+This module holds all hydrolgy related models, incluing the model calibration routine.

 ### `viz.py`
-text
+This module holds all built-in functions for creating data visualisations.

 ### `tools`
-text
+This is a directory that works as a package of modules for very simple unit operations.

 ## Structure of a Plans2 Project